Porter County Scanner: Encryption Varies by Agency

 The Chicago Factor

 Northwest Indiana's encryption decisions don't happen in isolation.
-The Region's agencies frequently coordinate with Chicago-area law enforcement on cross-border operations, joint task forces, and mutual aid.
+Agencies in the Region regularly coordinate with Chicago-area law enforcement on cross-border operations, task forces, and mutual aid.

-When Chicago and Cook County agencies encrypt, there's pressure on Indiana agencies to follow suit for seamless tactical communications during joint operations.
+When Chicago and Cook County agencies encrypt, Indiana agencies face pressure to follow for tactical communications during joint operations.
+That pressure is real, but it only affects a small subset of channels β not routine dispatch.

 Indiana has different transparency traditions than Illinois.
-Residents can advocate for open communications policies without the same legislative hurdles faced across the state line.
+Residents can advocate for open communications policies without the same legislative obstacles that exist across the state line.

 Take Action to Preserve Scanner Access